 Many users are interested in keeping themselves anonymous whenever torrenting, so, naturally, judging by its name, AnonymousVPN seems to be one of the best choices we’ve got, right?
 Well, let’s see.

-We’ve already moved past the servers section and noticed that they’re all P2P-enabled, so I’m guessing that torrenting is not also supported, but also encouraged.
+We’ve already moved past the servers section and noticed that they’re all P2P-enabled, so I’m guessing that torrenting is not only supported, but also encouraged.
 Attempting to download and upload files through a torrent client went good, there were no spikes or connection drops.
 So, torrent away, people!

 Our experience with the customer support